Overview

 0

-I did not like the product as it caused me to feel dizzy and develop a headache about an hour after taking it.
-Even after trying to reduce the dose to half or a quarter, the same issue persisted.
-I won’t purchase it again.
+I didn’t like the product at all, as it caused me headaches and dizziness about an hour after taking it.
+I tried reducing the dose but still experienced the same issue.
+I won’t be purchasing it again.

 7